 Well … with WordPress you can!
-If you set a date/time in the future for publishing your blog posts, WordPress will schedule and automatically publish or republish your content exactly when you have specified.
+If you set a date/time in the future for publishing your blog posts, WordPress will schedule and automatically publish or republish your posts exactly when you have specified.

 - Troubleshooting Scheduled Posts

-- Automating Post Scheduling With WordPress Plugins
+- Automating Post Scheduling With Plugins

-Scheduling Blog Posts In WordPress – Step-By-Step Tutorial
+How To Schedule WP Blog Posts – Step-By-Step Tutorial

-Scheduling WordPress Posts Using The Quick Edit Method
+Scheduling Posts In WordPress Using The Quick Edit Function

 (Add New Post)

-(Quick Edit Section)
+(Quick Edit Settings)

-This is great if, for example, you’ve been away and would like to publish an account of your day-to-day events and would like your blog posts to match the same dates you’ve been away.
-Another great use for backdating your posts would be to give a brand new blog a little bit more of an “established” look.
-Alternatively, you can set all posts to publish in the future if you plan to launch a new blog after getting everything set up and configured.
+This is useful if, for example, you’ve been away and would like to publish an account of your experiences and would like your blog posts to display as having been posted on the same dates you’ve been away.
+Another reason to backdate your blog posts would be to give a brand new site a little bit more of an “established” look.
+Conversely, you can set all blog posts to publish in the future if you plan to launch a new blog at a future time.

-Click Update to save your changes …
+Remember to click Update to save your new changes …

-(Click ‘Update’ to save your post settings)
+(Click ‘Update’ to save your changes)

 Your saved post will now show as being “Scheduled” in your Posts screen …

-Your post status will also display as being “Scheduled” inside the Quick Edit > Status area …
+Your post status will also display as being “Scheduled” inside the Quick Edit > Status feature …

-If you are creating a new post, you can schedule your post to publish at a later date, by clicking on Publish immediately > Edit…
+If you are creating a new post, you can schedule your post to publish at a later date and time, by clicking on Publish immediately > Edit…

 Edit the date (and time) of your post and click the OK button …

-(Click ’Schedule’ to save your settings)
+(Click on ‘Schedule’ to update your post settings)

-Note: To backdate a post, simply edit the date before you click Publish, as described above.
+Note: To backdate a blog post, simply edit the date before you click Publish, as described above.
 In this case, the button will not change to Schedule.

-Your post is now scheduled for publishing on the date and time you have set …
+Your post is now scheduled to publish on the date and time you have entered …

 (Post schedule notification)

-(Publish box – Edit)
+(Post publish box – Edit)

 Change the date (and time if you want) of your post and click the OK button …

-Click the Schedule button to save your republishing settings …
+Click the Schedule button to update your republishing settings …

-(Post Publish Box – Schedule)
+(Post Publish Section – Schedule)

-(Table of Posts – Date column)
+(Table of Posts – Post status)

 You can see which scheduled posts are queued for publishing in your WordPress dashboard’s ‘Activity’ panel …

-(WP Dashboard – Activity screen)
+(Dashboard – Activity screen)

-We’ll show you now how to republish existing posts.
+Now, let’s take a look at how to republish existing posts.